 Founded in 1998, 2B Technologies is the only manufacturer of portable high-precision, high-accuracy ozone monitors based on UV absorbance.
-Two of our ozone monitors are EPA Federal Equivalent Methods.
-We also provide a portable NO/NOx Monitor.
+Three of our ozone monitors are EPA Federal Equivalent Methods.
+We also provide portable NO, NO2 and NOx Monitors.

 Please enjoy our video.
 Click on the panels below to learn more about each of our products.

 The Model 202 Ozone Monitor is designed to enable accurate and precise (±1.5 ppb) measurements of ozone ranging from a few ppb to 100,000 ppb (0-100 ppm) based on the well established technique of UV absorbance at 254 nm.
 The Model 202 is light weight (2.1 kg.) and has a power consumption of only 4 watts.
 It can be used in almost any application where much larger ozone monitors have been used in the past and in many environments where measurements using traditional ozone monitors are impossible.
 The Model 202 has been certified by the EPA as a Federal Equivalent Method (FEM): EQOA-0410-190 The Model 202 has been used for the past decade in ozone monitoring networks of the U.S. National Park Service and National Forest Service.
 It also is widely used by NOAA, EPA, Environment Canada and the British Antarctic Survey for studies of ground-level ozone.